dobobaie/fireflyio/README.md

 Name event | Description
 --- | ---
-ready | Called when the socket server is ready newClientConnection | Called for each new client connection clientDisconnected | Called for each disconnect client
+ready | Called when the socket server is ready clientConnected | Called for each new client connection clientDisconnected | Called for each disconnect client clientAuthenticated | Called for each new authentication

 ### `app.socket.diffuse(event: string, data: any)`